jacobjma/abTEM-examples/README.md

 # abTEM examples

 This repository contains some examples of TEM simulations using abTEM.
+See the [main repository](https://github.com/jacobjma/abTEM) for more information.

 You can try abTEM online using binder.
 Note, due to constraints of computational resources, we recommend only trying the notebooks in the Binder.